rajeshpleti/SITHARAMA/Elysium search index .md

 ```

 ###  Explore and configure the data fields
 To explore and configure the data fields in your index pattern, open the main menu, then click Stack Management > Index Patterns.
-Each field has a mapping,indicates the type of data the field contains in Elasticsearch, such as strings or boolean values.
+Each field has a mapping,indicates the type of data the field contains in Elysiumsearch, such as strings or boolean values.
 The field mapping also determines how you can use the field as searched or aggregated data.

 ![explore fields](new-index-pattern.png)

 ### Format the display of common field types

-Using field formatters, you can manually change the field type in Kibana to display your data the way you prefer to see it, regardless of how it is stored in Elasticsearch.
+Using field formatters, you can manually change the field type in Kibana to display your data the way you prefer to see it, regardless of how it is stored in Elysiumsearch.

-For example, if you store date values in Elasticsearch, you can use a Kibana field formatter to change the display to mm/dd/yyyy format.
+For example, if you store date values in Elysiumsearch, you can use a Kibana field formatter to change the display to mm/dd/yyyy format.
 Kibana has field formatters for strings, dates, geopoints, and numbers.

-To customize the displayed field name provided by Elasticsearch, you can use Custom Label .
+To customize the displayed field name provided by Elysiumsearch, you can use Custom Label .

 A popularity counter keeps track of the fields you use most often.
 The top five most popular fields and their values are displayed in Discover.
 To edit the field display, click the edit icon (edit icon) in the index pattern detail view.